TatsuyaMaeta/how-to-use-geminiAI/README.md

-# How to use gemini AI for free
+# How to use gemini AI API for free

 ## summary
 Gemini AI's API has recently been released.
 The API is available free of charge to some extent, and I have created a python version of the procedure to use it.